Self-adjoint Laplacians and symmetric diffusions on hyperbolic attractors: Introduction

-There are classical, \cite{HewittRoss, HewittRoss2}, and new, \cite{AlonsoRuiz18, AlonsoRuiz21, Steinhurst}, results on analysis on inverse limit spaces, and in particular, there is a well-developed analysis on abstract solenoids from a group theoretic point of view, cf. \cite[(10.12) Definition and (10.13) Theorem]{HewittRoss}.
-At least expanding hyperbolic attractors in Williams' sense, \cite{Williams}, are, roughly speaking, topologically conjugate to such abstract solenoids, see Remark \ref{R:expanding} below.
-A related theory of metric spaces with similar structure had been established in \cite{Putnam}.
-The existence results for diffusions and Laplacians we provide here are new, and they are of a different type: Since they are based on the stable manifold theorem and the concept of SRB-measures, they are results in the differentiable category rather than in the topological.
-A related study of symmetric diffusions on pattern spaces of aperiodic Delone sets can be found in \cite{ARHTT}.
-A detailed analysis of symmetric diffusions on fractals invariant under Kleinian groups, which in some aspects is also connected to our topic, is provided in the recent articles \cite{Kajino20a, Kajino20b}.
-Symmetric diffusions and self-adjoint Laplacians on certain repellers (Julia sets) had been constructed in \cite{RogersTeplyaev10}.
+Expanding hyperbolic attractors in Williams' sense, \cite{Williams}, are, roughly speaking, topologically conjugate to abstract solenoids, see Remark \ref{R:expanding} below.
+These abstract solenoids are foliated spaces in the sense of \cite{Candel03, CandelConlonI, CandelConlonII}, and the analysis developed there can be applied.
+Alternatively, they can be studied from group theoretic point of view, cf. \cite[(10.12) Definition and (10.13) Theorem]{HewittRoss}, the related harmonic analysis is classical.
+Recent results on analysis on inverse limit spaces can be found in \cite{AlonsoRuiz18, AlonsoRuiz21, Steinhurst}.
+A theory of metric spaces with an attractor-like structure had been established in \cite{Putnam}.
+The existence results for self-adjoint Laplacians and symmetric diffusions we provide here are new, and they are of a different type: Since they are based on the stable manifold theorem and the concept of Gibbs $u$-measures, they are results in the differentiable category rather than in the topological.
+Somewhat related studies of symmetric diffusions on pattern spaces, fractals invariant under Kleinian groups and on certain repellers (Julia sets) can be found in \cite{ARHTT, Kajino20a, Kajino20b} respectively \cite{RogersTeplyaev10}.